divio/divio-cloud-docs/how-to/fine-tune-server-performance.rst

 In the Divio Cloud Control Panel for your project, you can easily change the resources (instances, RAM, storage, transfer) allocated to your project to adjust for its needs.

-In most cases, having chosen suitable values, you won't need to make further changes.
+In most cases, having chosen suitable values for these, you won't need to make further changes.

-If your project has unusual demands or sees unusual traffic, you can also fine-tune some settings to match its needs even better.
+If however your project has unusual demands or sees unusual traffic, you can also fine-tune some settings to match its needs even better.

 Optimising the settings for a high-traffic site isn't just a case of allocating more resources indiscriminately on the basis that "more is better".